-Among others, the Council has been chaired by Saburo Okita, a well-known Japanese diplomat and former Minister of Foreign Affairs, Ambassadeur de France, Paul-Marc Henry, a prominent diplomat and a leading executive of several important international organizations and founder of the UNDP (United Nations Development Program), and the well-known French general and geopolitical thinker, Pierre-Marie Gallois, who held this position until 2004.
+Among others, the Council has been chaired by SaburoOkita, a well-known Japanese diplomat and former Minister of Foreign Affairs, Ambassadeur de France, Paul-Marc Henry, a prominent diplomat and a leading executive of several important international organizations and founder of the UNDP (United Nations Development Program), andthe well-known French general and geopolitical thinker, Pierre-Marie Gallois, who held this position until 2004.
 Due to his extraordinary contribution to the development and work of ECPD and its international affirmation, General Pierre-Marie Gallois was elected Honorary President of the ECPD Council.
 After his withdrawal of this position, on October 2010, H.E.
 Mr. Boutros Boutros-Ghali, Former UN Secretary-General was elected as the President of the ECPD Honorary Council, which consists of a group of world-known public figures, politicians, academics and diplomats.
+Presently, this position is held by the prominent Japanese and global diplomat, Yasushi Akashi.